A ferry compromise

 A way forward

-Based on advice from our own experts, insight from Mainfreight, as well as gauging public opinion through local community meetings, The Future is Rail suggests the following way forward.
+Based on advice from our own experts, plus gauging public opinion through local community meetings, The Future is Rail suggests the following way forward.

 • Through increased maintenance, ensure the safe ongoing use of existing Interislander ferries, especially the rail enabled Aratere, as long as possible.